 The first step in working with anxiety is to recognize it as a necessary and helpful emotion.
 We are designed to experience anxiety that is consistent with the threats presented to us.
 If a person is reporting a high degree of anxiety, we must first ask if the threat is serious.
 If it is, then the situation (not the response of anxiety) needs to be addressed.

 For most clients, anxiety has become disproportionate to the threat.
 In some cases, the threat is not even immediately obvious.
-In others, the threat is long past gone.
+In others, the threat is in the past.
 Either way, whenever anxiety has overamplified or outstayed its purpose, we suffer in a number of ways.
 The good news is that therapy can help.